Theory of Quantum Circuits with Abelian Symmetries: (Non-)Universality in Abelian circuits

 In the example of the cyclic symmetry we saw that the extra conserved observables are related to the fact that, due to the locality of interactions, the charge associated to the symmetry cannot be arbitrarily redistributed in the system.
 In the following, we show that this interpretation can be generalized to all Abelian symmetries.

 An important property of Abelian symmetries, which plays a crucial role in all the arguments in this paper, is the additivity of the charge associated to the symmetry.
 In particular, the charges (irreps) of the subsystems uniquely determine the total charge in the system.
-Let $|r\rangle: r=0,\cdots, d-1$ be an orthonormal basis for $\mathbb{C}^d$, with the property that single-qudit unitaries $\{u(g): g\in G\}$ are simultaneously diagonal in this basis.
+Let $|r\rangle: r=0,\cdots, d-1$ be an orthonormal basis for $\mathbb{C}^d$, with the property that single-qudit unitaries $\{u(g): g\in G\}$ are simultaneously diagonal in this basis (Note that such basis exists because the group is Abelian).
 The $n$-fold tensor product of these states define an orthonormal basis for the total Hilbert space $(\mathbb{C}^d)^{\otimes n}$, denoted as \be \pmb{B}_n=\big\{{|\pmb{r}}\rangle=|r_1\rangle\otimes \cdots \otimes |r_n\rangle\ \ : r_j=0,\cdots, d-1\big\}\ , \ee where $\pmb{r}=r_1\cdots r_n$.
 Each basis element is an eigenvector of unitaries $U(g)=u(g)^{\otimes n}$, and therefore is a vector in a single charge sector $\mathcal{H}_\mu$.
 In the following, the Hamming distance between $\pmb{r}=r_1\cdots r_n$, and $\pmb{r}'=r'_1\cdots r'_n$, denoted by $d(\pmb{r}, \pmb{r}')$, is the number of qudits which are assigned different reduced states by $|\pmb{r}\rangle$ and $|\pmb{r}'\rangle$.
-The following result includes theorem \ref{Thm3}.\\
+The following result extends Theorem \ref{Thm3} by including an equivalent condition.\\